wikindx/wikindx/trunk/components/plugins/repairkit/README.txt

 The module registers itself in the 'admin' menu.

-Unzip this file (with any directory structure) into plugins/repairkit/.
-Thus, plugins/repairkit/index.php etc.

 ********************************************************************************

 BUGS AND LIMITATIONS

-- Dropping a PRIMARY index from an autoincremented field fails because the autoincrement property must be removed before the index, but but the heuristic is not fine enough to manage this case which can be considered rare.
+- Dropping a PRIMARY index from an autoincremented field fails because the autoincrement property must be removed before the index, but the heuristic is not fine enough to manage this case which can be considered rare.

 - The previous error also implies that any field definition error which requires